-Students working on the staff of the Signal, Online Signal, Ouachitonian, photo lab, video production, or Office of communications may receive credit for meritorious work.
-Such credit will be given in one-half hour credits up to a total of two hours.
-The practicum includes such work as news and feature story writing, photography, layout, editing, website content and management, and video production.
+Students working on the staff of The Signal, Ouachitonian, photography, video production, sports production, or Office of Communications & Marketing may receive credit for meritorious work.
+Such credit will be given in one-half hour credits up to a total of four hours for COMM 1000.5 and COMM 3000.5.
+Prerequisite: Freshman or Sophomore standing.
 Fall, Spring.